WHAT IS KETAMINE?

 Ketamine is a tiny molecule that easily passes through the blood-brain barrier.
 It is a glutamate modulator that acts on the NMDA receptors in the glutamate pathway.
 This is a different mechanism of action from the classic hallucinogenic psychedelics, which act on the serotonergic system.
 This makes it a useful medicine for working with people who have disorders such as Bipolar Type 1, which is believed to have a physiological dysfunction of the serotonin system.

-Some of the UK clinics are:
+Some of the UK clinics include:

 SAVE MINDS UK